JaKXz/jakxz.github.io/src/lib/posts/how-to-review-a-pull-request.md

 Finally, pick your battles!
 Remember where you are in your product cycle: first make it work, then make it fast, _then_ make it right.
-Code review should support you and your teammates getting to this - you don't have to ask every question every time.
+Code review should support you and your teammates getting to this end.

 ---